Skip to main content

 Linux Permissions

-Several commands are run as part of the Linux autodiscovery process that, by default, typically require root privileges.
-We do extensive testing to see which commands we can run without sudo while still obtaining all available information.
+Several commands run as part of the Linux discovery process typically require root privileges by default.
+Device42 does extensive testing to see which commands can run without sudo while still obtaining all available information.

-The following is a table of commands we sometimes or always run as sudo.
-For the "Sometimes" commands, we'll try to run the command first without sudo, and if we receive a "permission denied" command rather than an "invalid command", "command not found", or similar, we'll attempt to run it as sudo.
-This list also specifies whether the command is run on every Linux or UNIX flavor, or only certain platforms:
+The following table lists commands that Device42 sometimes or always runs with sudo.
+For the "Sometimes" commands, Device42 first tries to run the command without sudo.
+If the response is "permission denied" rather than "invalid command" or "command not found", Device42 attempts the command with sudo.
+This list also specifies whether the command runs on every Linux or UNIX flavor, or only certain platforms:

 CommandRun with sudo?OS flavor